mikeconley/multi-select-tabs/README.md

 This will result in the bundle using the production version of React.

 To test this addon, you require a recent build if [Firefox Nightly][nighty].
-Go to [about:debugging](debugging) and choose `Load Temporary Add-On`.
+Go to `about:debugging` and choose `Load Temporary Add-On`.
 Browse to your local checkout and select `manifest.json` to load the add-on.
 Make sure you have built the addon by running the commands above or this will not work.

-To reload your addon, browse back to [about:debugging][debugging] and click `Reload` next ot the `MultiSelect Tabs` entry under `Temporary Extensions`.
+To reload your addon, browse back to `about:debugging` and click `Reload` next next to the `MultiSelect Tabs` entry under `Temporary Extensions`.

 You can make webpack re-build the extension whenever files change.
 To do this, run: